ha-energymanager/energy-manager-integration/README.md

   - Install layout-card (download and reload)
   - Install Node-RED Companion
   - Install state-switch (download and reload)
+  - Install Modern Circular Gauge (download and reload)
+  - Install Platinum Weather Card (download and reload)
+  - Install Tabbed Card (download and reload)
   - Install Solcast PV Forecast
   - Install Bureau of Meteorology

-  - Install Modern Circular Gauge (download and reload)
-  - Install Platinum Weather Card (download and reload)
-  - Install Tabbed Card (download and reload) **Restart Home Assistant**
+**Restart Home Assistant**

 ## Configure some integrations
 > [!NOTE]
 > Refer to the main website for configurations instructions - work through these instructions at the same time as the website instructions.

-From Settings -> Devices, perform the following:
-1) Enter details for Bureau of Meteorology (your coordinates, important)
+### Preparation work
+1) Setup your Solcast API key and site IDs (note, you will need to have signed up with Solcast after following the main website instructions on the process).
+Refer to     https://energymanager.com.au/usersc/step-four-pv-solcast.php for more details.
-  - Obtain your latitude & longitude from https://www.latlong.net/convert-address-to-lat-long.html
+2) Obtain your latitude & longitude from https://www.latlong.net/convert-address-to-lat-long.html

+### Install and configure integrations
-  - Devices & services -> Bureau of Meteorology -> Cog -> enter your latitude & longitude
+1) From Integrations (Settings -> Devices & services -> Integrations -> + Add integration)
+  a) Install Solcast PV Forecast (you need your API key for this step)
-  - Make sure you name the entity **weather.home**, and your basename **home**.
+  b) Install Bureau of Meteorology (you need your coordinates for this step) Make sure you name the entity **weather.home** (so enter strictly **home**), and your basename **home**.
 This is **very important** as Energy Manager will refer to specific entity names.
 Check on the main website for details on how to configure BOM as it needs to be configured correctly (https://energymanager.com.au/usersc/step-four-bom.php).
-3) MQTT -> Cog -> Configure MQTT options -> **DISABLE** "Enable discovery", keep "Enable birth message" enabled.
-4) Solcast -> setup your Solcast API key and site IDs (note, you will need to have signed up with Solcast after following the main website instructions on the process).
-Refer to https://energymanager.com.au/usersc/step-four-pv-solcast.php for more details.
+You will run into all sorts of trouble if you do not name your weather entities **home**.
+  c) Install MQTT integration (when it asks "What do you want to add?", answer "MQTT" (upper-case)).
+When asked, select "Use the official Mosquitto Mqtt Broke add-on.", and then **Finish**.
+Click on the **Cog** and then select **Configure MQTT options** at the top. **DISABLE** "Enable discovery" and keep "Enable birth message" enabled.
+Select submit.

+**RESTART HOME ASSISTANT**

 ## Create the following helpers
 1) input_select.inverter_brand
+- type: "dropdown"
 - name: inverter_brand
 - icon: mdi:form-select
 - Options: